mvolkmann/blog/src/lua.md

 The `pairs` function visits all the key/value pairs, but not necessarily in the order in which they were added to the table.

-The `ipairs` function is intended for iterating over array-like tables.
-It only visits the consecutive integer keys starting with `1`.
+The `ipairs` function iterates over array-like entries, only visiting consecutive integer keys starting with `1`.
-As soon as it fails to find the next integer key, it stops.
+It stops as soon as it fails to find the next integer key.

 The code below demonstrates these functions and also shows that a table can be both array-like AND dictionary-like.